singalhimanshu/taskgo/README.md

 ## Features
   * Vim Style keybinds
-  * Uses markdown file to store data (which is very readable)
+  * Markdown file to store data

 ## Install
 **Note**: Currently the only way to install taskgo is to build from source.